 Global Precipitation Measurement-Microwave Imager

 Ball Aerospace’s Global Precipitation Measurement-Microwave Imager (GMI) will play an essential role in the Earth’s weather and environmental forecasting.

-The GMI supports the Global Precipitation Measurement (GPM) mission, which is a joint effort between NASA and the Japan Aerospace Exploration Agency (JAXA) to improve climate, weather and hydrological predictions by providing more accurate precipitation measurements from space.
+The GMI supports the Global Precipitation Measurement (GPM) mission, which is a joint effort between NASA and the Japan Aerospace Exploration Agency (JAXA) to improve climate, weather and rainfall predictions by providing more accurate precipitation measurements from space.

 With less than two percent of the Earth’s total water volume being potable, the scientific community has long been committed to acquiring precipitation information.